lexarflash8g/voting-app/README.md

 Voting App
-#this is a sample voting app
+#this is a sample voting app again
 this application is based on Docker's example [voting app](https://github.com/docker/example-voting-app).